 Critical Incident Method: The procedure focuses on the employee’s particular complex behavior, which makes all the difference in performance.
-And as supervisors when they happen such events.
+And as supervisors when happen such events.
 It is one of the improvised performance appraisal methods.

-Benefits – Evaluation based on actual work behavior, the ratings are supported by descriptions, ease of opinion, reduced response bias, more likely to improve subordinates.
+Benefits – Evaluation based on actual work behavior, the ratings are supported by descriptions, ease of opinion, reduced response bias, and more likely to improve subordinates.

 Disadvantages – Negative events can be prioritized, forgetting events, over-watching closely; The response can be too much and maybe punished.

 Confidential Records: Used by most government departments, but its application to the industry is not canceled.
-The report here is provided in the form of an annual privacy report (ACR) and may record the rating with the following items; Attendance, self-expression, teamwork, leadership, initiative, technical skills, reasoning ability, originality, and resourcefulness, etc. The system is highly confidential and confidential.
+The report here is provided in the form of an annual privacy report (ACR) and may record the rating with the following items; Attendance, self-expression, teamwork, leadership, initiative, technical skills, reasoning ability, originality, resourcefulness, etc. The system is highly confidential and confidential.
 Feedback to the evaluator is given only in the case of a reverse entry.

 The disadvantage is that it is highly intelligent and ratings can be manipulated as evaluations are related to the promotion of HR actions, etc.